ASL-LEX/SignLab/README.md

  Then clone or download this repository.

 ## Create a Firebase account
 In order to build and deploy this project, you must have a Firebase project.
-To get started with one, click  [here](firebase.google.com) and follow the step-by-step instructions.
+To get started with one, click  [here](www.firebase.google.com), then "Get Started", and follow the step-by-step instructions to Create a Project.
 > **Note**: Make sure that your Firebase Project name is the unique name you want to use for your application

-Once your project has been successfully created, you will be redirected to console.firebase.google.com.
+Once your project has been successfully created, you will be redirected to `console.firebase.google.com`.
 From there, get to the project settings by clicking the gear icon in the left navigation menu.

 ### Initializing an app on the Firebase Console
 1. Click the **</>** icon under *Your apps*
 2. Follow the prompts to "Add Firebase to your web app".
-Replace the `firebaseConfig` constant inside the **`firebaseConfig.ts`** file with your own `firebaseConfig`, which will be displayed to you during the step-by-step app initialization process.
+Replace the `firebaseConfig` constant inside the **`firebaseConfig.js`** file with your own `firebaseConfig`, which will be displayed to you during the step-by-step app initialization process.
 3. Generate a service account
 		- Service accounts > Generate new private key
 		- Save the private key as **`ServiceAccountKey.json`** and put it inside your copy of this folder. **NEVER** share this key with anyone as it will compromise the security of your application.